Ukraine's Zelenskiy tells Davos that world faces a turning point | Politics

 ALSO READ

-WRAPUP 2-Russian bombing of Ukraine school kills 2, 60 feared dead - governor
+Bombing of school in Ukrainian town kills two, 60 more under debris - governor